timcera/swmmtoolbox/README.rst

  'swmmtoolbox getdata --help'

-     Usage: /sjr/beodata/local/python_linux/bin/swmmtoolbox getdata <filename> <type> <name> <variableindex>
+    Usage: /sjr/beodata/local/python_linux/bin/swmmtoolbox getdata <filename> [<labels>...]

     Get the time series data for a particular object and variable

     Required Arguments:

       filename   Filename of SWMM output file.

-       type            Type to print out the table of (subcatchment, node, link, or system)
-       name            Name of the object
-       variableindex   The variable index number, different variables are stored for each type.
-Use 'listvariables' for a guide.
+    Variable arguments:

+       *labels   The remaining arguments uniquely identify a time-series in the binary file.
+The format is 'TYPE,NAME,VARINDEX'.
+For example:
+                 'node,C64,1 node,C63,1 ...'
+TYPE and NAME can be retrieved with 'swmmtoolbox list filename.out' VARINDEX can be retrieved with 'swmmtoolbox listvariables filename.out'

+    (specifying a double hyphen (--) in the argument list means all subsequent arguments are treated as bare arguments, not options)

 Author
 ======

 Tim Cera, P.E.

-tim@cerazone.net
+tim at cerazone dot net

 Please send me a note if you find this useful, found a bug, submit a patch, ...etc.